 |---|---|

-Go to Policies → Frameworks and select your cloud provider.
+Go to Policies → Frameworks and select your cloud provider or platform.

-Review the framework's controls and mapped policies before importing.
+Review the framework's controls and each mapped Rego policy.

-Import creates a policy group with all framework policies pre-configured.
+Importing creates a policy group with all framework policies pre-configured.
+Map that group to your projects to start enforcing.

 For Kubernetes clusters, ops0 supports Kyverno policies written in YAML.
-Kyverno runs natively in the cluster and enforces policies at admission time.
+Kyverno runs in the cluster and enforces policies at Kubernetes admission time.

 | Feature | Description |